 - Hajj (making the holy pilgrimage to Mecca at least once in your life if you are able to do so)

-The prophet made it his mission to spread the word of Allah and his teachings.
+The Prophet (PBUH) made it his mission to spread the word of Allah (SWT) and his teachings.
 There are now over one billion Muslims worldwide, making it the second biggest religion in the world.
-There are different sects of Islam which follow different teachings and trains of thought, but all of Islam is built on the five pillars and as such, all Muslims partake in Ramadan in order to honour Sawm.
+There are different sects of Islam which follow different teachings and trains of thought, but all of Islam is built on the Five Pillars, and as such, all Muslims partake in Ramadan in order to honour Sawm.

 Along with the other four core values of Islam, Ramadan is an essential part of the religion and has been observed for more than 14 centuries.
-The teachings of Ramadan were revealed in 622 A.D. during a particularly hot time in Medina (the location Muslims moved to following battles and persecution they faced in Mecca which is where the Qur’an was first revealed to Muhammad).
-The word ‘Ramadan’ translates to ‘intense heat’ which refers to the time of year it was first observed.
+The teachings of Ramadan were revealed in 622 A.D. during a particularly hot time in Medina (the location Muslims moved to following battles and persecution they faced in Mecca, which is where the Qur’an was first revealed to Muhammad (PBUH)).
+The word ‘Ramadan’ translates to ‘intense heat’, which refers to the time of year it was first observed.

 - Eating and drinking during daylight hours

 - Impure thoughts and acts during daylight hours (such as any sexual activity)

 Fasting is the biggest part of Ramadan, and only a handful of groups may be exempt from it, including: